 Marriott’s Big Data Explosion

-Things got hotter in the technology boom of the 1980s.
-Desktop computers and hotel reservation systems appeared at the front desk.
+In the 1980s, desktop computers and hotel reservation systems appeared at the front desk.
 Travel agents learned to put down the phone and peck at the keyboard to make hotel reservations.
 In 1983, Westin became the first major hotel company to offer reservations and checkout with major credit cards.

 But it was another chance meeting – this time between Robert Crandall, current Chairman and CEO of American Airlines, and J.W.
 “Bill” Marriott – that changed data history forever.

 Crandall had been spearheading an effort in Yield Management, maximizing airline revenue through analytics-based inventory control.
 Marriott saw that Crandall’s big-data system was also a good fit for hospitality, where advance bookings, heated competition and wide swings in supply and demand were always an issue.

 So Marriott came up with a Revenue Management System.
 This data-driven system helped Marriott create a daily forecast of demand, offer targeted discounts based on that demand and, eventually, forecast guest booking patterns and optimize room availability.

 “Revenue management is a methodology to maximize an enterprise’s total revenue by selling the right product to the right customer at the right price at the right time through the right channel.”

 This data-driven system helped Marriott create a daily forecast of demand, offer targeted discounts based on that demand and, eventually, forecast guest booking patterns and optimize room availability.

 Travelocity Hits Warp Speed